Promenade Closure

 Experience Koblenz as a History Lover

 Immerse yourself in the fascinating history of Koblenz and discover the city as a history lover.
 Here we present places and experiences that offer you a deep insight into the multifaceted past of this historic city.
-From historical city tours and informative museum visits to authentic time travel through the well-preserved historical Altstadt - experience Koblenz through the centuries and be enchanted by the numerous historical treasures.
+From historical city tours and informative museum visits to authentic time travel through the well-preserved historical old town—experience Koblenz through the centuries and be enchanted by the numerous historical treasures.
 Our aim is to bring the rich history of Koblenz to life in exciting and educational experiences for history lovers.
 Learn more about the significant events, personalities and architectural masterpieces that make Koblenz a jewel steeped in history.

-History Column at Josef-Görres-Platz in Koblenz
+History Column at Josef-Görres-Platz

 The history column at Josef-Görres-Platz literally describes the history of the city of Koblenz from bottom to top.
 Starting at the bottom, for example, you can see the so-called "Roman fort settlement" - translated, it describes the Romans in their boats who brought wine to Europe.